-The Company has arrangements with the following carriers to provide you and your eligible dependents with additional insurance coverage that are completely portable.
+The Company has arrangements to provide you and your eligible dependents with additional insurance coverage that are completely portable.
 A complete description of the benefits under each program are in the Appendix of this Section VIII.

 Appendix A

 Your Voluntary Long-Term Care Plan